ave-llan/nmusic/api.md

 <a name="parseInterval"></a>
 ## parseInterval(interval) ⇒ <code>Object</code> &#124; <code>false</code>
-parses an interval string or number and return its components in an object or false if the string or number is not valid
+parses an interval string or number and return its components in an object or return false if the string or number is not valid

 **Kind**: global function
 **Returns**: <code>Object</code> &#124; <code>false</code> - False if invalid interval else an object
 with the following properties:
 - interval: string
 - direction: number -1 or 1
-- quality: string of 'm', 'M', 'P', 'd', or 'A'
+- quality: string of 'm', 'M', 'P', 'd', or 'A' OR null if not given
 - size: number, size of the interval, never negative
 - perfectable: boolean (if false, this is an imperfect interval)